Unified.to

 • Grounded in what the ATS actually records

-This guide shows how to ingest jobs and candidates using Unified's ATS API in a way that is technically sound and portable across providers.
+This guide shows how to ingest jobs and candidates using Unified.to's ATS API in a way that's technically sound and portable across providers.

 The ingestion mental model